Enterprise Architecture Meta Model

 4. Transformation and Projects

-All the elements, components, and technical products that are mentioned in the (architecture) design need to be implemented.
-We do this in projects and define deliverables for all of the concepts, elements, components, and technical products.
+All the elements, components, and technical products mentioned in the (architecture) design must be implemented.
+We do this in projects and define deliverables for all concepts, elements, components, and technical products.

 5. Stakeholders and Requirements